KevinFocke/SAAS-Technical-Retrospective/README.md

 - Focus only on website output.
 That's already a LOT of work.
 - Be less ambitious.
 By nature, I want to go the extra mile.
 But it's also important to walk before you can run.

-Of course, it's more fun to share your successes, but I learned a ton and believe the knowledge & skills gained will be useful for the rest of my career.

-I learned a ton about programming language design (ergonomics, parsing, compilation, rendering, LSP, error handling…), web development (computer networking, components-based rendering, servers, …), marketing, and business analysis.

-On the upside, I was glad that I could quickly get productive in a new language (Rust).
+Of course, it's more fun to share your successes, but I learned a ton about programming language design (ergonomics, parsing, compilation, rendering, LSP, error handling…), web development (computer networking, components-based rendering, servers, …), marketing, and business analysis.
+Skills that will stay with me for the rest of my career.
+On the upside, I was also glad that I could quickly get productive in a new language (Rust).
 This was possible because I learned coding from first principles.

 # What's Next